lillif/IECDT_EarthObservation/README.md

 # IECDT AI for Earth Observation Computing Lab

-## Installing the Environment and Kernel on JASMIN
+## Environment and Kernel Installation on JASMIN
 To install the `iecdt-earth-observation` environment and create a Jupyter kernel to use on JASMIN's JupyterHub, run the following command on JASMIN:

 ```bash